-The Health Insurer Fee reflects the annual fee mandated by the ACA to health insurers.
+The HIF reflects our pro rata share of the annual fee mandated by the ACA to health insurers.
 The fee is determined based on our premium revenues in the previous year.
 Each health insurer's fee is calculated by multiplying its market share by the annual fee.
 Market share is based on commercial, Medicare, and Medicaid premium revenue.